 At the same time, you have to take into account that many trafficked clients will be deeply traumatised and taking them through many traumatic events may be extremely difficult or even impossible for them.

-If it becomes clear over time that your client is just not able to give you a sufficiently detailed and cogent account of their life, then you will need to consider why.
-Consider instructing a psychologist or psychiatrist to assess your client.
-Consider whether it is possible to draft a statement for them that will assist their case.
+If it becomes clear over time that your client is just not able to give you a sufficiently detailed, consistent and cogent account of their life, then you will need to consider why.
+Where there are clear mental health problems, consider instructing a psychologist or psychiatrist to assess them and help you and the decision maker understand the difficulties they’re facing in respect to disclosure.
+But you will need at least an overview of their background and the events they rely on to instruct the clinician.

-How do I afford lots of time on a case?
+How can I afford lots of time to spend on a case?

-Working in a hard-pressed legal aid environment, subject to many Home Office and Tribunal deadlines, can make it difficult to find the time to prepare very lengthy statements.
-There will also be evidence gathering, country research and detailed representations to draft.
-There will be other complex and urgent matters.
+Working in a hard-pressed legal aid environment, subject to many Home Office and Tribunal deadlines, it can be difficult to find the time to prepare very lengthy statements and do any other necessary work to help you put your client’s case at its highest.
+There will large HO files of papers to go through, evidence gathering, country research, and detailed representations to draft.
+There will be other complex and urgent matters in your other cases.

 All legal aid lawyers do their best when dealing with these competing pressures, but for those working with victims of trafficking, their caseloads will need to be small and carefully monitored.

-The need to also tread gently and sensitively when establishing a relationship of trust with a client or questioning them about traumatic experiences is also entirely valid in justification of time spent.
-It is important to note these factors in your attendance notes.
+The need to also tread gently and sensitively when establishing a relationship of trust with a client or questioning them about traumatic experiences is also entirely valid.
+It is important to note these factors in your attendance notes in justification of time spent.

 Coping with deadlines

-If necessary, you can request extensions from the asylum team or Single Competent Authority if you need more time to prepare a statement.
+If necessary, you can request extensions from the Single Competent Authority if you need more time to prepare a statement.
 It may be that there has been a long delay already, but you never know when a decision might come.

 Ask the SCA, as the trafficking decision will usually be made before the asylum decision, not to make a decision until you’ve finalised a statement and have appropriate medical evidence.
-Highlight the particular vulnerabilities of the client and how they’ve affected your preparation so far and provide medical evidence of that if possible.
+Highlight the particular vulnerabilities of the client and how that’s affected your preparation so far, and provide medical evidence of that if possible.

 The Home Office trafficking guidance states: